Sh7yk/scoutberry/README.md

 ```bash
 sudo fastscout.sh -i wlan0 -u root -p test
 ```
+## Result

+You can find results of recon in /root/results
 ## I am not responsible for the actions you will perform using this tool.
 Stay ethical and law abiding!